Tedmcm/Portfolio-Analysis-A-Whale-Off-the-Port-folio-/README.md

 ![Portfolio Analysis](Images/portfolio-analysis.png)

-## Background

 The investment division of Company X has been investing in algorithmic trading strategies.
 Some of the investment managers love them, some hate them, but they all think their way is best.

-You just learned these quantitative analysis techniques with Python and Pandas, so Company X has come to you with a challenge—to help him determine which portfolio is performing the best across many areas: volatility, returns, risk, and Sharpe ratios.
+Company X has came to me with a challenge—to help them determine which portfolio is performing the best across many areas: volatility, returns, risk, and Sharpe ratios.

-You will need to create a tool (an analysis notebook) that analyzes and visualizes the major metrics of the portfolios across all of these areas, and determine which portfolio outperformed the others.
-You will be given the historical daily returns of several portfolios: some from the firm's algorithmic portfolios, some that represent the portfolios of famous "whale" investors like Warren Buffett, and some from the big hedge and mutual funds.
-You will then use this analysis to create a custom portfolio of stocks and compare its performance to that of the other portfolios, as well as the larger market (S&P 500).
+I created a tool (an analysis notebook) that analyzes and visualizes the major metrics of the portfolios across all of these areas, and determine which portfolio outperformed the others.
+I started with the historical daily returns of several portfolios: some from the firm's algorithmic portfolios, some that represent the portfolios of famous "whale" investors like Warren Buffett, and some from the big hedge and mutual funds.
+I used this analysis to create a custom portfolio of stocks and compared its performance to that of the other portfolios, as well as the larger market (S&P 500).

-In this project, you will be accomplishing three main tasks:
+In this project, I will be looking to accomplishing three main tasks:

 1. [Read in and Wrangle Returns Data](#Prepare-the-Data)
 2. [Determine Success of Each Portfolio](#Conduct-Quantitative-Analysis)